ZeroWave022/yr-weather/docs/locationforecast/examples.rst

     import yr_weather

     # Replace with your own User-Agent.
-See MET API Terms of Service for correct User-Agents.
+See MET API Terms of Service for correct user agents.
     headers = {
         "User-Agent": "Your User-Agent"
     }